 ARESTIN® is targeted at the bacteria that are the cause of gum disease.
 It helps kill the bacteria at the root of the problem.

 ARESTIN® is a prescription antibiotic approved by the Food and Drug Administration (FDA).
 It is used together with scaling and root planing (SRP) procedures performed by a trained dental professional for the treatment of periodontal disease.
 ARESTIN® with SRP is nearly 3x more likely to result in successful treatment than SRP alone.
 If you have periodontal disease, take your dental professional's advice: choose ARESTIN®.

 Application is simple.
-Your dental professional places ARESTIN® in infected gum pockets below your gumline.
+Our office in Flanders, New Jersey places ARESTIN® in infected gum pockets below your gumline.
 This may happen at the time of SRP or on a follow-up visit.
 You may also receive ARESTIN® during routine periodontal maintenance.